 According to one expert, Amazon is primed and ready to take the grocery industry by storm.
 Are you going to be a part of it?

 Amazon Fresh and most Amazon marketplaces are open to professional sellers of any size.
-Currently, half of Amazon sales come from small and medium businesses who compete for the same dollars as big brands and large corporations.
+Currently, half of Amazon sales come from small and medium businesses that compete for the same dollars as big brands and large corporations.
 Will this distribution change as Amazon, continues to disrupt the retail industry, and more brands come on board?
-We’ll look into the impact of this our blog post next week!
+Stay tuned!